The 2014 international theme for World Suicide Prevention Day is ‘Suicide Prevention: One World Connected.’

-Here you will find details about activities taking place around Australia on September 10th (World Suicide Prevention Day), resources in which you can share with family, friends and co-workers whilst raising awareness and reducing the stigma of help-seeking and suicide in Australia.
+Here you will find details about activities taking place around Australia on September 10th (World Suicide Prevention Day), resources in which you can share with family, friends and co-workers.
+Check out the Events page to see what’s happening near you.

 Each year 65,000 Australian’s attempt to take their own lives (There are on average 130,000 total deaths per year in Australia) – of these attempts – Australia loses approximately 2,500 loved ones.

-This site is run and operated by Suicide Prevention Australia, the national advocate for suicide and self-harm prevention.
-We are not a crisis or counseling provider.
+This site is run and operated by Suicide Prevention Australia, the national advocate for suicide prevention.
+We are not a crisis or counselling provider.
 If you need help please see your GP urgently or click here.

 After a successful launch in 2003, World Suicide Prevention Day (WSPD) is now held every year on 10 September around the world.
 On this day, numerous events, conferences, campaigns and local activities call to public attention one of the world’s largest causes of premature and unnecessary death – suicide.Learn more